 Active Since Jan 2025

-Long-only value investing across US and China equities.
+Long/short value investing across US and China equities.
 Top-down macro framework, concentrated high-conviction ideas, focused on value/growth discrepancy.
+Currently long-biased by design — shorting chip-cycle strength into a momentum tape is a poor risk/reward.

 The AI-driven data center buildout requires massive power generation and backup systems — Caterpillar's Energy & Transportation segment is the backbone supplier of diesel generators, gas turbines, and power management systems for hyperscalers.
 Simultaneously, US infrastructure reshoring and the IRA spending wave are driving construction equipment demand.
 CAT is a world-class compounder trading at a reasonable multiple relative to earnings power.
 Consensus underestimates Energy & Transport as a multi-year growth driver.